 That perfect storm created the doctor loan program.

 Steve brought this idea to the upper brass at the bank in Charlotte.
-It took a few months to consider the strategy, vet it out and get the loan program approved.
+It took a few months to consider the strategy, vet it out and get the new product approved.
 But once implemented, the physician loan program was hugely successful.
-It filled a much-needed void, so the bank generated millions of dollars of new revenue by originating physician loans.
+It filled a much-needed void for physicians, so the bank generated millions of dollars of new revenue by originating these new mortgages.

 Competing banks took notice.
-They soon carved out similar doctor loan programs.
+They soon carved out similar programs.

-Now that we understand the history and how we got here, let’s take a look at what physician loans look like in general.
+Now that we understand the history and how we got here, let’s take a look at what the loans look like in general.

 2) A physician loan…

 - Does not mandate you pay for private mortgage insurance (PMI).
 With a conventional loan, unless you have over 20% equity in the house (what you own or paid for with a down payment), you have to purchase PMI.
 This protects the lender in the event you default on a loan payment.
 It’s a waste of money—avoid paying PMI on a loan at all costs.

 - Does not include student loans into your debt to income ratio.
 This is a huge deal, and one of the main reasons physician mortgage loans can be so beneficial if you’re a recent grad.

 - Accepts your residency/fellowship/employment contract as proof of how much money you will earn in the future.
 Usually, conventional mortgage underwriters look backward at your earning history in efforts to determine if you’ll be able to afford your monthly loan payment.